Robinhood vs Coinbase, for 2026

 Coinbase is regulated by Financial Conduct Authority (FCA).

-In accordance with their privacy regulations, customer data is never to be shared with any other institutions or individuals.
+In accordance with their individual privacy regulations, customer data is never to be shared with any other institutions or individuals.
 This includes credit history and other financial information.

 Compare Robinhood vs Coinbase Commission And Fees